codebeltnet/bootstrapper/README.md

 ## Codebelt.Bootstrapper.Web

-An implementation of a `web` application.
+An implementation of a `web` application and the base for webapi, webapp and mvc.

 ## Codebelt.Bootstrapper.WebApi